d-vesely/drlnrs/README.md

 In this Section, we briefly want to present each notebook, since they serve as the main entry points to the codebase and should be used, when reproducing the results from the thesis (for details, see [below](#reproducing-results))

-- [`categories.ipynb`](./categories.ipynb): This notebook facilitates the exploration of the news categories and subcategories present in the dataset.
+- [`categories.ipynb`](./categories.ipynb): this notebook facilitates the exploration of the news categories and subcategories present in the dataset.
-- [`embedding.ipynb`](./embedding.ipynb): This notebook facilitates the creation of the embeddings used in the thesis, using the [Sentence Transformer Library](https://www.sbert.net/) and the [OpenAI API](https://platform.openai.com/docs/guides/embeddings).
+- [`embedding.ipynb`](./embedding.ipynb): this notebook facilitates the creation of the embeddings used in the thesis, using the [Sentence Transformer Library](https://www.sbert.net/) and the [OpenAI API](https://platform.openai.com/docs/guides/embeddings).
 The notebook also contains the code to produce feature vectors.
-- [`evaluation.ipynb`](./evaluation.ipynb): This notebook contains the code to evaluate a trained agent.
+- [`evaluation.ipynb`](./evaluation.ipynb): this notebook contains the code to evaluate a trained agent.
 It is designed to work in tandem with the training notebook, it is thus best to train agents with the corresponding notebook.
 The notebook also contains code to produce a random baseline.
-- [`preprocessing.ipynb`](./preprocessing.ipynb): This notebook contains all of the required code to run all preprocessing steps, for both the behaviors (impression) data and the news data.
+- [`preprocessing.ipynb`](./preprocessing.ipynb): this notebook contains all of the required code to run all preprocessing steps, for both the behaviors (impression) data and the news data.
 It also contains some exploratory analysis.
-- [`replay_memory_building.ipynb`](./replay_memory_building.ipynb): This notebook contains the code to build the replay memory used for training.
+- [`replay_memory_building.ipynb`](./replay_memory_building.ipynb): this notebook contains the code to build the replay memory used for training.
-- [`training.ipynb`](./training.ipynb): This notebook can be used to train DRLRS agents.
+- [`training.ipynb`](./training.ipynb): this notebook can be used to train DRLRS agents.
 The user can easily edit news/user encoder settings, hyperparameter settings and model settings.
-- [`visualization_behaviors.ipynb`](./visualization_behaviors.ipynb): This notebook can be used to recreate the figures in the thesis pertaining to the behaviors (impression) data.
+- [`visualization_behaviors.ipynb`](./visualization_behaviors.ipynb): this notebook can be used to recreate the figures in the thesis pertaining to the behaviors (impression) data.
-- [`visualization_news.ipynb`](./visualization_news.ipynb): This notebook can be used to recreate the figures in the thesis pertaining to the news data.
+- [`visualization_news.ipynb`](./visualization_news.ipynb): this notebook can be used to recreate the figures in the thesis pertaining to the news data.
-- [`visualization_results.ipynb`](./visualization_results.ipynb): This notebook can be used to recreate the figures in the thesis pertaining to the results.
+- [`visualization_results.ipynb`](./visualization_results.ipynb): this notebook can be used to recreate the figures in the thesis pertaining to the results.

 ## Reproducing Results